Eclipse-SDV-Hackathon-BCX/Team11_42_MicroBosch/README.md

 # Team11_42_MicroBosch
 Calculating the Driving metric score

-Hack Challenge #2 : Figuring out a solution for Safety features of Drivers with cloud connected intervehicle Data.
+Hack Challenge #2 : A solution for Safety features of Drivers with cloud connected intervehicle Data.

 ##Probable Problematic Scenario: